gdoor-org/gdoor-org.github.io/index.md

 ---
-layout: default
+layout: frontpage
 ---

 Gira is a german manufacturer of house appliances, including door systems.
 These systems are connected via a proprietary two wire bus system.
-GDOOR is a project to collect and document findings about the Gira Door System, all figured out by reverse engineering.
+GDOOR is a project to collect and document findings about the Gira TKS Door System, all figured out by reverse engineering.

 <p align="center">
 <a href="./assets/images/hardware.png" target="blank"><img src="./assets/images/hardware.png" width="200px"/></a>